The story of stumbling upon the meaning and significance of these living artifacts started about 10 years ago.

 The first image of a trail marker tree in this post is near the cemetery where my great, great grandparents are buried.
 It’s down a trail that overlooks a vernal creek that has beautiful blue water for a short time of year.
 It’s a special place for me with a favorite herb of mine growing in that area, as well.

 Now, my eyes are trained and I know what I am looking for.
-Back east, the trees are typically oak…mostly white oak.
-Out west, I have noticed a couple sycamore trees (in California) shaped this way.
+Back East, the trees are typically oak…mostly white oak.

 I like to share this information because I think it is extremely important that we protect these trees.
 These trees help us remember the old trails and paths that the First Peoples walked and were vital for travel, communication, trade, and sustenance.